Tuesday, June 14, 2022

 Hope is actually a significant element of the gospel and a key part of what moves us to pray.

 But we must also remember that God knows what is best.
 He alone sees the end from the beginning.
-Whenever we pray we must always remember it is "...not my will but yours be done" that we must be seeking.
+Whenever we pray we must always remember it is "...not my will but yours be done" that we should be seeking.
 We must recognize His will ultimately is always best no matter how it may appear to be the opposite.
 We may never see what that best is until we are in eternity with Christ.
 But we can know that conforming us to the image of Christ is always God's ultimate goal.
 Why?
-So we might experience, both now but especially in eternity, the Father's infinite love for us in the same way Christ experiences it.
+So we might experience - both now but especially in eternity - the Father's infinite love for us in the same way Christ experiences it.

 He also knows how our hearts are inclined towards obtaining the blessings of life and not the Blesser.
 He knows whether giving us the desires of our heart will draw us away from Him or closer to Him... we don't, we only think we know.